Bangladesh Shipping Corporation: History

-In March 2022, Bangladesh Shipping Corporation requested $22.4M from its insurer, Sadharan Bima Corporation, after its cargo ship Banglar Samriddhi was hit by a missile while docked at the Olvia port in Ukraine during the Russia-Ukraine war.
+In March 2022, Bangladesh Shipping Corporation requested $22.4M from its insurer, Sadharan Bima Corporation, after its cargo ship Banglar Samriddhi was hit by a missile while docked at the Olvia port in Ukraine during the Russian invasion of Ukraine.

 Headquarters

 The main headquarters is in the port city of Chittagong.
 There are branch offices in both Dhaka and Khulna.
 Although it is a semi-autonomous body, the minister of shipping of the Government of Bangladesh acts as the chairman of the corporation.
 The corporation also run its own modern marine workshop in Chittagong.